ComplexityMeasures.jl

 • Several estimators for estimating probabilities given an outcome space, which correct theoretically known estimation biases.

-• Several definitions of information measures, such as various flavours of entropies (Shannon, Tsallis, Curado...), extropies, and probability-based complexity measures, that are used in the context of nonlinear dynamics, nonlinear timeseries analysis, and complex systems.
+• Several definitions of information measures, such as various flavours of entropies (Shannon, Tsallis, Curado...), extropies, and other complexity measures, that are used in the context of nonlinear dynamics, nonlinear timeseries analysis, and complex systems.

 • Several discrete and continuous (differential) estimators for entropies, which correct theoretically known estimation biases.